Killing of Bibi Lee: First trial

 Page's trial was held in the spring of 1986, approximately one and a half years after the killing.
-He was charged with first and second degree murder as well a voluntary manslaughter.
-In their argument, prosecution emphasized the tension between Lee and Page prior to the jog and presentedPage, interpreting Lee's silence as open hostility, as being increasingly frustrated at Lee.
-After Lee went missing and Page found her along the Skyline road, the frustration became physical.
+He was charged with first and second degree murder as well as voluntary manslaughter.
+In their argument, prosecution emphasized the tension between Lee and Page prior to the jog and presented Page, interpreting Lee's silence as open hostility, as being increasingly frustrated at Lee.
+After Lee went missing and Page found her along Skyline Boulevard, the frustration manifested physically.

 It was argued that, after Page approached Lee, she began walking away, which caused Page to snap.
-He backhanding her across the face, causing her to fall, and then smashed her head against something firm on the ground, possibly a rock or a tree root, crushing the back of her skull and killing her.
-The prosecution emphasized that their description was based on Page's recorded statements, which included descriptions of the crime scene that only the killer would know, such as the physical location of Lee's body, her being covered by brush, and her t-shirts being pulled up above her chest (something he had admitted doing when he returned later that night and had sex with her body).
+He backhanding her across the face, causing her to fall, and then slammed her head against something firm on the ground, possibly a rock or a tree root, crushing the back of her skull and killing her.
+The prosecution emphasized that their description was based on Page's recorded statements, which included descriptions of the crime scene that only the killer would know, such as the physical location of Lee's body, her being covered by brush, and her t-shirts being pulled up above her chest (something Page had admitted doing when he returned later that night and had sex with her body).

 It was noted that Page began confessing after he was told that he failed the polygraph test and that there was physical evidence directly tying him to the killing.
 The possibility of the killing being done by an alternate suspect was dismissed on the grounds that the two witnesses' testimonies of seeing Lee abducted by a man were inconsistent with the known timeline, each other, and the location where Lee's body was later found.
-The prosecution also emphasized that in both cases the alternate suspects would have had to return to the park and place Robert's body close to where she was last seen.
+The prosecution also emphasized that in both cases the alternate suspects would have had to return to the park and place Lee's body close to where she was last seen.